Ask Levi: What Is The Best Road Bike Saddle?

 Hi Sam,

-Saddle choice is a personal preference based on sit bone width and other factors.
+Saddle choice is a personal preference based on sit bone width, size and weight, type of riding, and other factors.
 There is no best saddle, just the best saddle for you.

 So you can see, everyone has a different preference.